VariantEffect/MaveDB/docs/source/upload_guide.rst

 Data analysis steps including read filtering, read counting, and score calculation are described in a :ref:`score set<Score sets>`.

+Each functional assay should be described in a unique experiment.
+Publications that perform more than one functional assay should be represented as multiple experiments organized under a single experiment set.

 Experiments have several fields for descriptive, free-text metadata, as well as additional structured metadata fields.
 Each experiment and score set in MaveDB should have a title, short description, abstract, and methods.
 The title and short description are required, and the abstract and methods are strongly recommended.